funyaaa/c4d-copy-render-settings/README.md

 # c4d-copy-render-settings
-Copy rendering settings from the base c4d file to all c4d files in the specified folder.
+Copy the rendering settings from the base Cinema 4D file to all other C4D files in the specified folder.